Letting Go of Empty Nesting Anxiety

 Coping with Empty Nesting Anxiety

-To be serious, any desire to over parent at this time does stem from real worry about whether the kids are doing ok as it is quite likely that they will feel at least a little bit homesick and have their own ‘stuff’ going on.
+To return to topic, any desire to over parent at this time does stem from real worry about whether the kids are doing ok as it is quite likely that they will feel at least a little bit homesick and have their own ‘stuff’ going on.
 The irony is that in trying to help it is easy to exacerbate this.
 A worry (another!) is that I don’t want the girls to ‘not tell me’ things about their life because of how I respond.
 I’m also concerned that they have both inherited, to some extent at least, the ‘Flint worry gene’ and that this creates problems for them in their own life!
 This is definitely not good!
 If only I could go back in time and learn earlier about role-modelling.
+Or, if I could go back in time and learn more about the different ways to handle stress and anxiety I would.
+For example, you can learn so much in a blog post about CBD and THC, about how it helps those who are struggling with stress and anxiety.
 Of course I can’t, but it is never too late to try to improve.
 I am therefore determined to put proper strategies in place to cope with Empty Nesting anxiety.
 This is what I have come up with:

 Distractions and Treats